omid-aien/instatools/README.md

 # instatools
 Get Info From Instagram Pages

-Please install instaloader in ordrt to use of this code.
+Please install instaloader in order to use of this code.

 Install Instaloader :
 pip install instaloader